Podcast 717 – Gardening Gardeners – Part 2

 Podcast 702 – Permaculture Smackdown 31 – Strategies for growing enough food to feed your family – Part 2

-Published a couple of weeks ago in Podcasts - 0 Comments
+Published 7 months ago in Podcasts - 0 Comments

 Paul, Liv, Beau and Samantha continue discussing how to grow enough food to feed a family, with a lot of the discussion this time being about corn, or lack thereof, in the discussion thus far, what with it being calorie dense, having a long shelf-life, and being good fodder for cattle Support the podcast on […]